Window of Opportunity

 It didn’t actually kill it, but it didn’t have to.
 It was temporarily incapacitated until it could reform, and that was all that mattered.

 He teleported in front of the surprised Silverlake.
 She had hurriedly shielded herself to protect herself from the chunks of her own potion elemental flying everywhere, and was currently ill suited to protect herself.

 Zorian’s mind went into overdrive.
-Time seem to slow down.
-Elsewhere, his simulacrums stopped what they were doing as the information about the ward as dissected and analyzed by multiple minds bouncing ideas and theories between each other.
-Before the ward had time to fully activate, Zorian had figured out what it did and where its flaws are.
+Time seemed to slow down.
+Elsewhere, his simulacrums stopped what they were doing as the information about the ward was dissected and analyzed by multiple minds bouncing ideas and theories between each other.
+Before the ward had time to fully activate, Zorian had figured out what it did and where its flaws were.

 The entire ward suddenly imploded upon itself, carved sigils burning out in a flash of blue light.
 Silverlake stumbled back, her mind hit by the backlash of the ward control function suddenly sending a bunch of gibberish at her.
 Before she could recover, Zorian was already casting spell after spell at her.
 Force projectiles powerful enough to turn stone to powder, fire spells hot enough to melt steel, potent disintegration beams… the attack kept coming and coming, giving Silverlake no chance to take a breath and center herself.
 She tried to activate some kind of recall object to teleport away but Zorian blocked it from working.
 Finally, her inexperience with these kind of battles began to show, and her shields broke.

 A force projectile hit her straight in the head, and half of her face instantly became a blood mist.
 Instead of stopping, Zorian blew up the rest of her head as well, and blew a bunch of holes in her torso for good measure as well.